 Although I knew something wasn't right straight after the freak accident, I just tried to carry on and trained as if nothing had happened.

-I have struggled to tolerate light, sound or people talking to me since hitting my head, I live my life at a tenth of what I used to.
-It's hard, but I still believe I'll make a full recovery.
-I hope to go back to playing for my country.'
+I struggled to tolerate light, sound or people talking to me since hitting my head, I lived my life at a tenth of what I used to.
+It was hard, but I still believed I'd make a full recovery and hoped to go back to playing for my country.'

 Despite being in pain Alex was determined to keep on pushing herself in training and continued to attend team events.

 Six weeks after returning home she persuaded the team doctor she was fit enough for a team-bonding away day pottery painting.
 Alex told BBC Sport: 'I went for an hour and all I remember was talking to my team-mate next to me and I lost the ability to speak.
 I just couldn't say any words.
 Obviously I was frightened but I didn't want to cause a scene so I went back to painting my egg cup.
 I went home as soon as that session was done.'

 'After getting home I felt violently sick and passed out.
 Knowing this was serious, I went to the hospital and suffered a seizure before being rushed for a CT scan.
 Nothing showed up on this scan or on an MRI or MRA scan.
 There's a theory that because I waited so long to have the scan, there may have been a bleed that was reabsorbed, which is why it didn't show up.'